 Newcastle-under-Lyme

 § This page gives an overview of the Newcastle-under-Lyme local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Newcastle-under-Lyme in Staffordshire lies close to the border with Cheshire, with a market town at its centre, known for its historic markets, theatre, and parks.
 The district includes Keele, home to Keele University and extensive parkland, as well as surrounding villages set amid farmland.
 Its landscape is shaped by valleys, woodlands, and remnants of its industrial heritage, with canals and green spaces providing recreational opportunities.
 Proximity to the Potteries and the Cheshire Plain adds to its geographic variety.

-The administrative boundary of Newcastle-under-Lyme can be viewed on OpenStreetMap: District Boundary of Newcastle-under-Lyme.
+The administrative boundary of Newcastle-under-Lyme can also be viewed on OpenStreetMap: District Boundary of Newcastle-under-Lyme.

 Key Facts about Newcastle-under-Lyme